WellthCare

 Beyond Basic Coverage: Integrating Telemedicine into a Health-to-Wealth System

-1. You use a $0 co-pay telemedicine visit for a preventive consultation.
+1. You use a $0 co-pay telemedicine visit for a preventive check-up.

-2. That action is verified as a completed preventive health activity.
+2. That visit is verified as a completed preventive activity.

-3. You automatically earn rewards (like "Store dollars") for that behavior.
+3. You automatically earn rewards—like "Store dollars"—for doing it.

-4. Those rewards can be spent on health-boosting products or are deposited into a retirement account, building long-term wealth.
+4. Those rewards can go toward health products or even into a retirement account.

 Action Steps: How to Use Your Telemedicine Benefit

-To make the most of your virtual care options, follow these steps:
+To get the most from your virtual care options, here's what to do:

-1. Review Your Plan Documents: Check your Summary of Benefits and Coverage (SBC), plan website, or HR portal for "telemedicine" or "virtual visit" details.
+1. Review Your Plan Documents: Check your Summary of Benefits and Coverage (SBC), plan website, or HR portal for terms like "telemedicine" or "virtual visit."

-2. Identify the Approved Platform: Find out if your plan uses a specific app/vendor or if you can use any in-network provider virtually.
+2. Find the Approved Platform: See if your plan uses a specific app or lets you use any in-network provider virtually.

-3. Understand the Cost: Confirm your co-pay, deductible, and coinsurance responsibilities for different types of virtual visits (e.g., general medical vs. behavioral health).
+3. Know the Cost: Confirm your co-pay, deductible, and coinsurance for different visit types—general medical vs. behavioral health, for example.

-4. Use It Proactively: Don't wait until you're severely ill.
-Use telemedicine for early symptom checks, prescription refills, and routine mental health support.
+4. Use It Early: Don't wait until you're really sick.
+Use telemedicine for symptom checks, prescription refills, and mental health check-ins.

 ← Back to Blog